open-feature/spec/specification/sections/03-evaluation-context.md

 > The evaluation context fields **MUST** have an unique key.

- The key uniquely identifies any the field in the `evaluation context` and it should be unique accross all types to avoid any collision when marshelling the `evaluation context` by the provider.
+ The key uniquely identifies a field in the `evaluation context` and it should be unique accross all types to avoid any collision when marshelling the `evaluation context` by the provider.

 ### Merging Context